 • Concussions in certain cases

 Sports mouthguards are thicker for a reason.
-They’re made of flexible, impact-resistant material that cushions blows to theface and mouth.
-That bulk helps prevent serious dental injuries—but it’s not suitable for long-term or nighttime wear.
+They’re made of flexible, impact-resistant material that cushions blows to the face and mouth.
+That bulk helps prevent serious dental injuries, but it’s not suitable for long-term or nighttime wear.

 If you try sleeping in a sports guard, it may feel bulky or awkward.
 More importantly, it won’t support your bite alignment or protect against clenching and grinding.
-It’s not built for sustained pressure—it’s designed for short bursts of impact.
+It’s not built for sustained pressure.
+It’s designed for short bursts of impact.

 In short, if you’re grinding at night, a sports mouthguard isn’t the right solution.
 And if you’re on the field or in the gym, a nightguard won’t give you the protection you need.